Kentown25/Retail_Sales_Perfomance/README.md

 The fewest number of customers and lowest total sales was for Beauty.
 Males who purchased beauty were mainly 45-54 year olds and this age group generated the most in total sales for beauty.
 For females most customers were ages 45-54, however, the most sales were from the 35-44 age group.

 #### Price Point Analysis:
-In looking at items sold by cost per category I found:
 The highest priced items ($500) were sold in the beauty and electronics category.
-More $25 and $50 items were sold than any other unit price and items were in the clothing category
+More $25 and $50 items were sold than any other unit price and items were in the clothing category.
+Overall popular categories for low-priced items were clothing and electronics.

 ### Recommendations